 His father, Richard Wegener, was a classical languages teacher and pastor.
 His mother, Anna Wegener, was a housewife.
 The Wegener family of two adults and five children – Alfred was the youngest – was quite well-off financially.

 Alfred was an intelligent boy.
 He received a conventional education, attending grammar school in Berlin.
-His academic ability at school marked him clearly for a university education.
+His academic ability at school marked him for a university education.

 He began university in Berlin in 1899, age 18, taking a variety of science classes.
 He specialized in astronomy, meteorology, and physics.
 In 1902 he began a PhD degree in astronomy.
 He spent a year at Berlin’s famous Urania Observatory, whose purpose was (and still is) to bring astronomy to a wider public.

 Alfred Wegener completed his astronomy PhD in 1905, age 24.
 Although qualified to become a professional astronomer, he worried that he might not discover anything new or interesting in astronomy.
 He believed he could make a greater contribution in meteorology – the study of weather and climate.

 Alfred Wegener’s Scientific Career

 A first job and a world record

 After completing his doctoral degree, Wegener started work in 1905 as a scientist at a meteorological station near the small German town of Beeskow.

-There, working with his older brother Kurt, he carried out pioneering work with weather balloons studying air movements.
-If there had been a Guinness Book of World Records in 1906, the Wegener brothers would won a place for the longest continuous balloon flight ever: 52.5 hours in April of that year.
+There, working with his older brother Kurt, he carried out pioneering work using weather balloons to study air movements.
+If there had been a Guinness Book of World Records in 1906, the Wegener brothers would have won the record for the longest continuous balloon flight ever: 52.5 hours in April of that year.

-Wegener was delighted to be appointed as the official meteorologist for the Danmark scientific expedition to the world’s largest island – Greenland, which took place from 1906 to 1908.
+Wegener was delighted to be appointed as the official meteorologist for the Danmark scientific expedition to Greenland, the world’s largest island, which took place from 1906 to 1908.
 The expedition’s principle aim was to chart the coastline of Greenland’s unexplored northeast coast.
 During the expedition, Wegener made his mark by building Greenland’s first meteorological station and taking a large number of atmospheric readings using kites and balloons.

 The expedition’s work in uncharted territory was dangerous – three expedition members died of starvation/exposure!